Transgender and Gender Expansive Health Care Services

 Columbia Health offers a number of services for transgender and gender expansive students.
 Explore the links below for more information, including how to access each service.

-The Transgender and Gender Health team (TGHT) is a group of interested Columbia Health administrators and clinicians from a number of different departments that meets regularly to coordinate and improve services for transgender and non-binary students.
+The Transgender and Gender Expansive Team (TGET) is a group of interested Columbia Health administrators and clinicians from a number of different departments that meets regularly to coordinate and improve services for transgender and non-binary students.

 Role: Transgender and Gender Expansive Team Leader, Staff Psychologist (CPS)